idearium/idearium-lib/docusaurus/docs/promise-all-settled.md

 const promiseAllSettled = require('@idearium/promise-all-settled');
 ```

-This will take an array of promises and always use `resolve` to return a result in the format `[errs, results]`.
+`promiseAllSettled` will take an array of promises and return a result in the format `[errors, results]`.
+The result will always contain all promises passed to it as it waits until all promises have settled before it returns.

-This provides the ability to use async/wait without try/catch blocks.
+This provides the ability to use async/await without try/catch blocks.

 Use it like so: